SAML.to

 Can SAML.to be used at the same time with another service (Okta, JumpCloud, AWS SSO) for role assumptions?

 Yes!
 Trust Relationships can have multiple statements, meaning they can trust multiple identity providers.
-When adding SAML.to, add another statement to the Trust Relationship, leaving the existing statements unmodified.
+When adding SAML.to, , leaving the existing statements unmodified.

 How do I validate that the saml-to.yml is correct?